Mathematical economics: Léon Walras

-While Cournot provided a solution for what would later be called partial equilibrium, Léon Walras attempted to formalize discussion of the economy as a whole through a theory of general competitive equilibrium.
-The behavior of every economic actor would be considered on both the production and consumption side.
+While Cournot provided a solution for what would later be called partial equilibrium, Léon Walras attempted to formalize the discussion of the economy as a whole through a theory of general competitive equilibrium.
+The behavior of every economic actor would be considered on both the production and consumption sides.
 Walras originally presented four separate models of exchange, each recursively included in the next.
 The solution of the resulting system of equations (both linear and non-linear) is the general equilibrium.
 At the time, no general solution could be expressed for a system of arbitrarily many equations, but Walras's attempts produced two famous results in economics.
 The first is Walras' law and the second is the principle of tâtonnement.
 Walras' method was considered highly mathematical for the time and Edgeworth commented at length about this fact in his review of Éléments d'économie politique pure (Elements of Pure Economics).

 Walras' law was introduced as a theoretical answer to the problem of determining the solutions in general equilibrium.
-His notation is different from modern notation but can be constructed using more modern summation notation.
-Walras assumed that in equilibrium, all money would be spent on all goods: every good would be sold at the market price for that good and every buyer would expend their last dollar on a basket of goods.
-Starting from this assumption, Walras could then show that if there were n markets and n-1 markets cleared (reached equilibrium conditions) that the nth market would clear as well.
-This is easiest to visualize with two markets (considered in most texts as a market for goods and a market for money).
+His notation is different from modern notation, but it can be expressed using modern summation notation.
+Walras assumed that in equilibrium, all money would be spent on all goods: every good would be sold at the market price for that good, and every buyer would expend their last dollar on a basket of goods.
+Starting from this assumption, Walras could then show that if there were n markets and n-1 markets cleared (i.e., reached equilibrium), the nth market would clear as well.
+This is easiest to visualize with two markets (as considered in most texts: a goods market and a money market).
 If one of two markets has reached an equilibrium state, no additional goods (or conversely, money) can enter or exit the second market, so it must be in a state of equilibrium as well.
-Walras used this statement to move toward a proof of existence of solutions to general equilibrium but it is commonly used today to illustrate market clearing in money markets at the undergraduate level.
+Walras used this statement to advance a proof of the existence of general equilibrium solutions, but it is commonly used today at the undergraduate level to illustrate market clearing in money markets.